Elkobby/SafetekApp_Final/README.md

 # Safely
-Safetek App with UI written in Ionic 2
+Safelyp with UI written in Ionic 2